-Going back to work after having a baby can be a stressful time for moms.
-America is the only developed country that doesn’t offer paid maternity leave.
-In many cases, you can’t take more than 12 weeks of unpaid leave, and will be returning to work while still establishing breastfeeding.
+Going back to work after having a baby can be a stressful time for breastfeeding moms.
+In many cases, you can’t take more than 12 weeks of unpaid leave and will be returning to work while still establishing breastfeeding.

-Unless you’re able to bring your nursing baby to work, you will likely need to use a breast pump to make up for the time you’ll spend away from your baby.
+Unless you’re able to bring your nursing baby to work, you will likely need a breast pump to make up for the time you’ll spend away from your baby.

-Scroll down to find a detailed breast pump comparison, quick guide and full reviews of the best breast pumps for working moms.
+Scroll down to find a detailed breast pump comparison, quick guide and full reviews of the best breast pumps of 2021.

 Best Breast Pumps for Working Moms Comparison Chart